Background

 Dedication

 For Our Sisters has come into being as a result of conversations with one of our supporters, Bronwyn Asquith.
-She will be donating to us in the memory of her much-loved sister.
+She is donating to us in the memory of her much-loved sister, Julie.